Through thought-provoking field trips and visits from guest artists to campus, students learn how the arts can influence their lives beyond SMH.

 Lights!
 Camera!
 Action! - Whether Digital Cinema students are filming live events, writing screenplays, or producing a film, it is extremely beneficial for them to interact and learn from professionals in their field.
 In the past, students have participated in a screenwriting boot camp with Hollywood Producer Chelsey Seals (Class of 1986) and spent hours in deep conversation with Film Producer Charlotte Barrett Rogers (Class of 2000).
 The organic conversations that ensue give students the chance to see what life is like for a working filmmaker, a perspective they never would have had otherwise.

-Studio Art & Creative Writing Coffee House - Every year photography, visual arts, and creative writing students come together to showcase their artistic talents.
-The evening kicks-off as creative writing students share poetry and prose.
+Studio Art - Every year photography and visual arts students come together to showcase their artistic talents.
 Artwork is displayed throughout the Marrs and Verna McLean Library, allowing the audience to enjoy a true art gallery experience.
 This collaborative effort is the perfect way for students to share their artistic abilities.

 - Cultural Exhibitions Influence Creativity Culture - Whether an artist is from New York, London, or Texas, they can often be found in shared exhibits throughout the community.
 Each year, Saint Mary’s Hall visual arts students visit art galleries and museums in San Antonio, Austin, Houston and New York as part of membership with the National Art Honor Society or through their AP Art History class.